Justin Cobb: Surgical career

 In 1991 Cobb was appointed consultant at The Middlesex and UCH, and worked at the London Bone Tumour Unit, and in trauma and general orthopaedics.
 In 1992, he delivered the Hunterian oration.

 In 1992 he received his first grant from the special trustees of The Middlesex and UCH, for the purpose of research in robotics in orthopaedic surgery.
 Together with engineer Brian Davies from Imperial College, his work led to the development of 'Acrobot', the world's first haptic based robot for orthopaedics.
 In 1999 they co-founded the spinout 'Acrobot'.
 Cobb operated with the robot first in 2000.
 Acrobot was originally designed to be used in total knee replacement surgery with application for use in unicompartmental knee arthroplasty (UKA).
 It allowed the surgeon to stay in touch with the patient and control the cutting tool at the same time as moving the robotic arm.
 He subsequently reported a randomized, double-blinded study comparing the Acrobot with traditional knee surgery.
 It showed that the tactile-guided robot-assisted UKA was more precise than the traditional manually performed UKA.
 Where only 40% of traditionally operated knees were in the desired orientation, all of the robotic assisted knees were found to be within the desired two degrees offsimon orientation.
 Acrobot was acquired by Stanmore Implants in 2010.
 When the FDA approved Acrobot for clinical use in the USA, Mako surgical acquired the company, prior to Stryker acquiring Mako.
 His research has also included themes relating to designing new devices such as for ceramic hip resurfacing, 3D printing to allow a minimally invasive joint preservation surgery, training in surgical skills, and looking at the impact of exercise, disability and drugs on bone health and material properties.

 In 1999, along with plastic surgeon Gus McGrouther, he treated the wounded following the London nail bombings.
 He was appointed chair of orthopaedics at Imperial College London in 2005.
 That year he had also treated the wounded of the 2005 London bombings.
-As member of the Royal Medical Household, he was appointed royal orthopaedic surgeon to the Queen in 2008.
-He is on the staff at King Edward VII's Hospital, and within the Royal Air Force, he is a civilian advisor.
+As member of the Royal Medical Household, he was appointed royal orthopaedic surgeon to the Queen in 2008, and later to the King He is on the staff at King Edward VII's Hospital, and within the Royal Air Force, he is a civilian advisor.